-I'm a British physician and global health consultant trained at Bristol University, Harvard School of Public Health, the Kennedy School of Government, and MIT.
+I'm a British family physician and global health consultant trained at Bristol University, Harvard School of Public Health, the Kennedy School of Government, and MIT.
 I work in global health policy and have experience with the Harvard Health Systems Cluster, Public Health England, Oxford University, and the World Health Organisation where I'm currently working as a primary care consultant.

-As an Oxford Academic Clinical Fellow I'm training as a GP alongside my global policy work.
+As an Oxford Academic Clinical Fellow I work as a qualified GP alongside my global policy work.
 I sit on the RCGP Thames Valley Faculty board and I'm an editorial board member at the British Journal of General Practice; the world's highest ranked primary care journal.
 I'm the international lead for the Faculty of Public Health special interest group on Primary Care and Public Health.